willoughbylabs/mychi/README.md

 - [CTA Train Tracker API](https://www.transitchicago.com/developers/traintracker/)
     - Usage: to display real-time train tracking.
 - [City of Chicago Open Data, List of 'L' Stops](https://dev.socrata.com/foundry/data.cityofchicago.org/8pix-ypme)
+    - Usage: to retrieve a list of all stops on a line.
 - [Twitter API](https://developer.twitter.com/en/docs/twitter-api)
     - Customer alerts often remain static.
 To provide contextual delay information the CTA often tweets about developments and updates.
 Usage: to display a feed if an alert is detected for a line.
 - [Customer Alerts API](https://www.transitchicago.com/developers/alerts/)